minprog/app-studio/40 Guided/10 Mr. Potatohead/10 Assignment.md

     - Start with an Empty Activity which is called `MainActivity`
     - Leave all other settings unchanged

 2. Go to <https://github.com/new> and create a new, empty repository.
-Name your repository `Mr Potatohead`.
 Do not allow it to add a `README`.
 You may leave all other settings unchanged.

 3. Add a git repository to the project on your computer.
 Go to Android Studio, and in the menu choose **VCS -> Enable Version Control Integration**.
 Choose **git** as the type and confirm.
 This will not change much, but sets us up for the next steps.